tanushree-dataanalytics/MMM_DataStory/README.md

 Where:
-x is the adstock-transformed spend value for that week K is the half-saturation constant — the spend level at which 50% of the maximum possible effect is reached Output is always between 0 and 1
+x is the adstock-transformed spend value for that week K is the half-saturation constant; the spend level at which 50% of the maximum possible effect is reached Output is always between 0 and 1

 ### What does this curve look like?